salrashid123/gce_metadata_server/README.md

 ```

 Please note the scopes used for this token is read in from the declared values in the config file.

-Unlike the GCE metadata server, Cloud Run allows you to request a scope dynamically by using the `?scopes=` query parameter.
-If you want this mode enabled, use the `--allowDynamicScopes` parameter

 To mention, if the only use for this is to acquire credentials for use with a GCP SDK, consider any of the "process credential sources":